For rising 9th-10th graders

 In a week you will build line following robots, challenge each other’s robots in a sumo match, attempt to defeat the boss robot, and finish a relay challenge that combines all of the skills learned in class.

 Camp Coordinators: Landi Najarro and Steve Zazeski.
 Landi and Steve are graduates from the University of Illinois with Bachelor’s degrees in Computer Engineering.
-They are both software engineers at Pixo, a software consultancy here in Urbana.
+They are both software engineers at Pixo, a software consultancy nearby campus in Urbana.
 Landi has been involved in WYSE Engineering camps for nearly 8 years where she has served in nearly every camp role from counselor to lab assistant to coordinator.
 Steve will be entering his second year as Robotics Camp co-coordinator.
 Every year, these coordinators write a song to teach the campers a new programming related concept, regardless of how goofy it turns out.